Germany aims to confront extremism in Sahel region – DW – 03/03/2024

 The attacks are the worst in some time in the Sahel country of 22 million inhabitants, where terrorist acts have been spreading since 2016.

 Burkina Faso will be the first of two stops on a trip to region by German Federal Development Minister Svenja Schulze on Monday.
 Germany currently chairs the Sahel Alliance, a key development body.
-According to a spokesperson for the Development Ministry,the alliance is currently investing around €28 million ($30 million) in the region.
+According to a spokesperson for the Development Ministry, the alliance is currently investing around €28 billion ($30 billion) in the region.

 "Germany and Europe are interested in good and neighborly relations with the countries of West Africa.
 This can only be achieved with commitment and respectful, pragmatic policies.
 This starts with seeing the problems and taking them seriously," the spokesperson told DW.